foundations-fall-2016/session5/readme.md

 Examine the site for problems in a narrow browser.

-Since we are attempting a mobile first design let's edit for small screen:
+Since we are attempting a mobile first design let's edit the css to display for small screen first:

 ```css
 header h1 {